 These factors influence the image quality, which will establish measurement accuracy as software tests are performed against the image.
 The MTF of an optical system is the measurement of the system’s capability to compensate for its own technical limitations and process light as accurately as possible.

 As accurate measurement requires an understanding of where distortion is originating, MTF plays a key part in measuring distortion.
 Just as aberration may be present in a projection because of anomalies in the HUD system, aberration can also be caused by the camera as it captures light from the HUD projections to produce a measurement image.

 The measurement system may return a false negative if the camera does not supply high enough optical performance to generate a clear image, indicating HUD image distortion where there is none.

 This can create problems in subsequent tests where digital objects cannot be measured for location, size, or even total luminance accurately because image edges and features are not defined clearly by the camera.

 Advanced measurement systems which supply MTF testing in their software permit users to test the camera’s optical performance and ensure the correct evaluation of HUD image distortion.

 Some systems use ISO 12233 techniques to measure MTF by utilizing a slant-edge pattern to establish the performance of the imaging system, which supplies a particularly discerning evaluation of the camera’s performance.

-Using this technique, the object to be imaged is located at an angled orientation so that dark-to-white boundaries in the object do not match the perpendicular axes of the camera’s CCD pixels.
+Using this technique, the object to be imaged is located at an angled orientation so that dark-to-white boundaries in the object do not match the perpendicular axes of the camera’s sensor pixels.